laurent22/joplin/readme/build_troubleshooting.md

 If you get the error `libtool: unrecognized option '-static'`, follow the instructions [in this post](https://stackoverflow.com/a/38552393/561309) to use the correct libtool version.

-# Mobile application

-## iOS

-If you there is an error `/joplin/ReactNativeClient/ios/Pods/Target Support Files/Pods-Joplin/Pods-Joplin.debug.xcconfig: unable to open file (in target "Joplin" in project "Joplin") (in target 'Joplin' from project 'Joplin')` run the following commands:

-    cd ios
-    pod deintegrate
-    pod install

 ## Other issues

 > The application window doesn't open or is white